Do you pay VAT on Shopify fees?

 • Manage inventory, payments, and shipping

 Shopify is also completely cloud-based and hosted, meaning you won’t have to worry about the added time and expense that comes hand in hand with upgrading or maintaining your business software.
-Oh and because the world of business never sleeps, Shopify’s flexibility means that you can manage your business anywhere.
+Oh and because the world of business never sleeps, Shopify’s flexibility means that you can manage your business from anywhere in the world.

 How much does Shopify cost?